Adam Scott betting profile: Sony Open in Hawaii - PGA TOUR

 Scott's advanced stats and rankings

-- Scott posted a 0.440 Strokes Gained: Off-the-Tee average in his past five tournaments, demonstrating solid driving performance.
+- Scott averaged 0.440 Strokes Gained: Off-the-Tee in his past five tournaments, demonstrating solid performance from the tee box.

-- His Strokes Gained: Approach the Green mark of 0.280 in his past five starts shows positive iron play approaching the greens.
+- In terms of Strokes Gained: Approach the Green, Scott posted a 0.280 mark in his past five tournaments, showing strong iron play.

-- Around the greens, Scott struggled slightly with a -0.316 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- Scott's putting was positive in his recent tournaments, posting a 0.152 Strokes Gained: Putting average.
+- Around the greens, Scott struggled slightly with a -0.316 Strokes Gained: Around-the-Green average in his past five tournaments.
+However, he compensated with a positive 0.152 Strokes Gained: Putting mark over the same period.

 All stats in this article are accurate for Scott as of the start of the Sony Open in Hawaii.